ferds003/ferds003.github.io/_projects/2025 MFLNMFG.md

 ---
 ### LEARNINGS:

-With this we were able to utilize DMAIC in a service indsutry contenxt effectively beyond the reach of manufacturing to reduct waste in different forms especially downtime that decrease the time it takes to perform the task from 16 hours (the whole week in fact) down to just 2 hours.
+With this we were able to utilize DMAIC in a service industry content effectively beyond the reach of manufacturing to reduce waste in different forms especially downtime that decrease the time it takes to perform the task from 16 hours (the whole week in fact) down to just 2 hours.

-We have utilized <mark> PAreto analysis and report </mark> to prioritze improvement areas as well as insighful visualizations in terms of time-series and scatterplots for manpower-task balance.
-Lastly, this comes in mind that a cloud-based migration is recommended in order to standardize these redundant task and eliminatte bottlenecks.
+We have utilized `Pareto analysis and report` to prioritize improvement areas as well as insightful visualizations in terms of time-series and scatterplots for manpower-task balance.
+Lastly, this comes in mind that a cloud-based migration is recommended in order to standardize these redundant tasks and eliminate bottlenecks.
 You may further read our project from the preview below.

-PPS.
-Shoutout to Adam, Chiara, Vito, and Teo as my co-proponents for this project.
-Hope you guys are cool sharing our work here!
+PS.
+Shoutout to Adam, Chiara, Vito, and Teo as my co-proponents for this project!

 <iframe src="https://drive.google.com/file/d/1R3ts83Indwf1zrU6AcKnGTg9rJPT86Gc/preview"
         width="100%" height="600px"